oktadev/java-microservices-examples/README.md

-# Java Microservices with Spring Boot and Spring Cloud 🍃☁️
+# Java Microservices with Spring Boot & Spring Cloud 🍃☁️

 This repository contains examples of how to build a Java microservices architecture with Spring Boot, Spring Cloud, and Netflix Eureka.